aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/install-aptos-cli.md

    When you update the CLI binary with the latest version, note that the newer version binary will be downloaded to your default Downloads folder.
 Remember to move this newer version binary from the Downloads folder to the `~/bin/aptos` folder to update and overwrite the older version.
 :::

-1. Make this `~/bin/aptos` an executable by running this command:
+1. Make the `~/bin/aptos` directory executable by running this command: `chmod +x ~/bin/aptos`
-   - `chmod +x ~/bin/aptos`.
-   - On macOS when you attempt to run the `aptos` tool for the first time, you will be blocked by the macOS that this app is from an "unknown developer".
-This is normal.
-Follow the simple steps recommended by the Apple support in [Open a Mac app from an unidentified developer](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac) to remove this blocker.
+1. Follow the simple steps recommended by the Apple support in [Open a Mac app from an unidentified developer](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac) to remove the "unknown developer" blocker.
 1. Type `~/bin/aptos help` to read help instructions.
 1. Add `~/bin` to your path in your `.bashrc` or `.zshrc` file for future use.